joeyjenhuang/eci-586/README.md

 6. Witten, I. H., Frank, E., Hall, M., and Pal, C. J. (2016).
 Data Mining: Practical Machine Learning Tools and Techniques, fourth edition, Elsevier: San Francisco.
 (The book is available free for students at NCSU.
 You can find the e-book in NCSU library.
 Paperback ($50) and eBook ($50) are also available to purchase on Amazon.)

+## **Software**

-**Required and Recommended Software:** Students must have Internet access and access to a Web browser (e.g., Safari, Firefox, Chrome) to participate in this course.
+Students must have Internet access and access to a Web browser (e.g., Safari, Firefox, Chrome) to participate in this course.
 The Moodle course site and Web-based software required for completing course projects may only be accessed online.
 It is strongly recommended that students have high-speed Internet access (e.g., cable modem).

 This course requires R and R Studio or Tableau (linked below) that will be used to provide hands-on experience with the concepts and skills addressed in course readings.
 R, R studio, and Tableau can be installed on computers running Windows, MacOS, and Linux operating systems.